 Seven months after Food Network informed Anne Thornton that her series would not see a third season, the pastry chef finds herself on the cover of Thursday's New York Post above the ominous headline, "Just Desserts."

-The story alleges that Food axed her under-performing Dessert First after some at the Scripps-owned cable network thought her recipes too closely resembled Martha Stewart and "Barefoot Contessa" Ina Garten.
+The story alleges that Food axed her under-performing Dessert First after some at the Scripps-owned cable network thought her recipes too closely resembled those from Martha Stewart and "Barefoot Contessa" Ina Garten.

 Citing sources "close to production," The Post points to recipes for french toast and lemon squares that may have raised eyebrows within the network.